Geren was the representative for Texas’s 12th congressional district and was a Democrat. He served from 1989 to 1996.

 Geren is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
+Each dot was a member of the House of Representatives in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Some of Geren’s most recently sponsored bills include...